richyarwood/Twilio-and-Yandex-text-translate-General-Assembly/README.md

 # Twilio Translate Challenge

-## The challenge

-Using Twilio's _Programmable SMS_ product, and the _Yandex_ translate API, created a web service that will allow a user to send an SMS to a phone number, whilst at the same time translating the message into another language.
+Using [Twilio's _Programmable SMS_ product](https://www.twilio.com/docs/sms), and the [_Yandex_ translate API](https://tech.yandex.com/translate/), we created a web service that will allow a user to send an SMS to a phone number, whilst at the same time translating the message into another language.

 The application produces a single endpoint `/message` which handles the following data: